apryakhin/legion.stanford.edu/debugging.md

 allows a single debugger to be attached to a process on a single node and observe the different runtime instances.
-This setting can be enabled by passing the flags `-hl:separate -ll:util 0` on the command line.
+This setting can be enabled by passing the flags `-lg:separate -ll:util 0` on the command line.
 (The `-ll:util 0` is required because this mode does not support execution with explicit utility processors.)